sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 ### Wireless network

 1. Run command `ifconfig wlan0` to see whether there is the wireless device first, if there is no wireless device, visit [AXera-Pi Q&A](./faq_axpi.md#qno-wlan0-shown-in-result-after-running-command-ifconfig) to solve this problem.
+And only 2.4GHz wireless network is feasible.

 2. Run command `nmtui-connect` to open a wireless internet graphical interface.
 ![nmtui](./../../../../hardware/zh/maixIII/assets/nmtui.jpg)

 3. Run command `ifconfig wlan0` to see whether there is the ip address.
 ![nmtui_wlan0_ifconfig](./assets/flash_system/nmtui_wlan0_ifconfig.png)

+Besides, Run command `nmcli device wifi connect Sipeed_Guest password qwert123` can also connect to wireless network, change the `Sipeed_Guest` into your wireless network name and change `qwert123` into your wireless network password.

 ## Config System